Port Planning and Investment Toolkit

 - Complete project

-Before ports make any large investment decisions or can get local, state, federal and private partners on board in support of repairs and upgrades, a funding strategy must be outlined defining the port’s objectives, strategies and timelines for finding specific forms of investment and delivery.
+Funding: Before ports make any large investment decisions or can get local, state, federal and private partners on board in support of repairs and upgrades, a funding strategy must be outlined defining the port’s objectives, strategies and timelines for finding specific forms of investment and delivery.
 The Maritime Administration and AAPA recognize each port investment project is unique with its own set of obstacles.
 Our team of industry experts developed the Funding Strategy module to guide careful evaluation and planning to determine the best approach for investment strategies that will get attention and garner support.

 While the safe and easy transfer of goods and passengers is a port’s main function, each port has its own unique circumstances for financial needs and appropriate solutions.
 Your port may be faced with different needs than another, and also have different financial means to solve these problems.
 There is no one way to solve every port need.
 This module offers a range of solutions designed to address a variety of needs, as well as an example analysis tool that can be used to evaluate the financial feasibility of a port terminal concession.